youyuge34/Anime-InPainting/training_manual.md

 - edit the options in  `config.yml` related to training:
   - Edit the parameter `DEVICE: 1` which is a new option to use GPU or not.
   - Edit the parameter `GPU: [0]` to act a multi-gpu training.
+  - Edit the parameter `INPUT_SIZE` to define the resize of input images
+  - Edit the parameter `BATCH_SIZE` to adapt your GPU RAM
   - Edit the following options as u wish:
   ```
   SAVE_INTERVAL: 1000           # how many iterations to wait before saving model (0: never)